 Customer Reviews of the Artillery Sidewinder X1 V4

-The first thing to notice about the reviews is that on Amazon the Artillery Sidewinder X1 V4 (Amazon) currently has a rating of 4.5/5.0, with 87% of reviews being 4 stars or above.
+The first thing to notice about the reviews is that on Amazon the Artillery Sidewinder X1 V4 (Amazon) currently has a rating of 4.5/5.0 at time of writing, with 87% of reviews being 4 stars or above.

 Now let’s see what people are actually saying.

 One of the main things loved about this 3D printer from one user is just how fast the bed heats up.
 After setting the printer to pre-heat, it’s done in just a few minutes which is great.
 The mains voltage is pretty high so the transfer of power is efficient.

 They said they have haven’t had any problems with it in the 2 months of having the 3D printer.
 One modifcation was done to enable micro-stepping within the Marlin firmware which was easy because the firmware is open-source.

 Another user mentions how well-packaged the 3D printer came, ensuring that it arrives in one peace rather than it coming damaged and needing to send it back or repair it.